-The bid and ask price are shown from a broker's standpoint.
+The bid and ask prices are shown from a broker's standpoint.
 The bid price is how much a broker will pay when buying the currency pair and the ask price is that at which the broker is willing to sell.
-The ask price will always be higher because brokers sell you the pair for more than their purchase (bid) price.
+The ask price will always be higher, because brokers sell you the pair for more than their purchase (bid) price.

 The trader pays the ask price when buying a currency pair and sells the pair for the bid price.
 Some trading platforms label prices as sell and buy price, so always remember that the trader buys at the higher quoted price and sells at the lower one.
 This table lists the "bid and ask" or the "sell and buy" prices for some pairs in which GBP is the base currency.

 When traders decide to sell the GBP/USD pair, they receive $1.31090 for one GBP or if they decide to buy, they will pay $1.3110 (the higher price).
 The difference between the two is the spread and as you can see, there could be a different spread depending on the currency pair.
 Traders prefer smaller spreads because the price movement should cover the spread before a trade becomes profitable.

 Opening positions in the forex market mean that you ultimately consider the relationship between the currencies in terms of whether one strengthens or weakens compared with the other.
 There are two ways for traders to make a profit: